pietrorea/pietrorea.com/README.md

 # Content

-The blog posts and pages are written in Markdown and they are located in the `/src/content` directory.
+The blog posts and pages are written in Markdown and they're located in the `/src/content` directory.

 The posts use Jekyll-inspired [frontmatter](https://jekyllrb.com/docs/frontmatter/) to communicate metadata back to the blogging engine.
 The frontmatter variables currently supported are listed below: